Linear identities for partition pairs with 4-cores: Introduction

 \begin{theorem} For integers $k\geq 0$, we have

 \end{theorem}

 A quick comparison shows that the above generating function is more complicated than that of \cite[Theorem 1.1]{guad}.
-We will identify later that this is due to the unexpected form of the generating function for $A_4(3n+1)$.
 A consequence of Theorem \ref{thm11} is the following infinite family of linear identities for $A_4(n)$ and an infinite family of congruences for $A_4(n)$.

 \begin{theorem} For all integers $n\geq 0$ with $3\nmid n$ and $k\geq 0$, we have

 Consequently, for all integers $n\geq 0$ with $3\nmid n$ and $k\geq 0$, we have

 \end{theorem}